syncfusion-content/fileformat-docs/File-Formats/DocIO/Charts/Chart-Data-Lables.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Charts/Format-Data-Labels/.NET).

 ## Resize the Data Labels

 The following code snippet illustrates how to resize the data label in chart.